hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 #  R6S Weapon Statistics
-Provides detailed information for all weapons in R6S.
-This includes the weapon base damage at distances up to 40 meters, fire rate, damage per second and shots to down or kill.
+Provides detailed statistics for all weapons in Rainbow Six: Siege.
+This includes the weapon's damage at distances up to 40 meters, fire rate, damage per second, shots to down or kill, reload time and ADS time.

 # About how the data is collected
 Generally speaking I am trying to collect as much of the data myself and by hand because Ubisoft has proven to be an unreliable source for statistics.
 At the same time I am trying cut corners where possible.